DimensionDev/stake.mask.io/src/assets/faqs.md

 ### **Eligible Participants**

 MASK Staking is exclusively open to individual users.
-Organizations, companies, or institutions are not allowed to participate in the mining activity.
+Organizations, companies, or institutions are not allowed to participate in the staking activity.
+It is especially prohibited for institutions to use users' unauthorized assets for staking.
+If discovered, the Mask Network team reserves the right to clear the staking rewards of the violating account addresses.

 The staking addresses need to pass [Go+ security check](https://gopluslabs.io/malicious-address-detection).
 Users must hold MASK tokens to participate in the mining activity.
 There is no minimum holding requirement.